Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden: Content

 The special opens with a black-and-white introduction with a man running that sees Gaga ordering a cup of coffee from a New York convenience store before being escorted by security into a black SUV, where she reminisces about the many times she had been at the arena to watch other acts perform, and realizes that she will now be performing there herself.
 After being escorted backstage, she removes her makeup and cries as she discusses feeling like a "loser".
 She then sings the opening lines of "Marry the Night" while preparing to take the stage.
 Technicolor footage of the concert (shot on February 21 and 22, 2011) is then seen, interspersed with black-and-white backstage footage.
-The special ends with another black-and-white backstage scene where Gaga and her backup singers perform "Born This Way" acapella.
+The special ends with another black-and-white backstage scene where Gaga and her backup singers perform "Born This Way" a cappella.